Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 The United Kingdom’s Prime Minister Keir Starmer called the news of the shooting “deeply distressing,” Leaders from countries including France, Germany, Italy, Ireland, Austria, Sweden, Norway, Finland, Ukraine, Moldova, Serbia, Estonia and Lithuania also extended their sympathies.

-CNN’s Catherine Nicholls, Laura Sharman, Tal Shalev, Mostafa Salem and Jessie Yeung contributed reporting.
+CNN’s Catherine Nicholls, Laura Sharman, Billy Stockwell, Tal Shalev, Mostafa Salem and Jessie Yeung contributed reporting.

 The-CNN-Wire